-Most people do want assurances that they are dealing with a reputable flower seller and that their floral tribute will be delivered safely to the funeral home, funeral service location or home of the bereaved.
+Most people do want assurances that they are dealing with a reputable flower seller and that their floral tribute will be delivered safely to the funeral home, funeral service location, or home of the bereaved.
 An online flower retailer may often be able to offer a discount on funeral flowers, as they are not operating with the same overheads as a flower retail chain.
-We have teamed up with Blooms Today, a family-owned American company, who offer affordable funeral flowers with a 25% – 50% discount on standard funeral flower prices.
+We have teamed up with Blooms Today, a family-owned American company, which offers affordable funeral flowers with a 25% – 50% discount on standard funeral flower prices.
 Popular choices of beautiful and inexpensive funeral flowers can be ordered simply online from this page or by phoning directly toll-free on (800) 317-4807.

 You can often arrange to send funeral flowers directly with the funeral home handling the funeral, but you should check their pricing.
 Some funeral homes can charge an additional fee for arranging this or have commission arrangements with a florist.

 Remember your love or respect for the deceased should not be measured by how much you can spend on floral tributes!
 Simple, elegant and graceful sympathy flowers need not put you out of pocket.